 Step 7 - Contact Vendors

-Shop around, get a few demos, share your requirements and hear how the software will make your life better!
+Shop around, request a few demos, and share your requirements with each software provider.
+Doing so will help them demonstrate how their software can make your life better!

-If the platform you are interested in doesn’t have all the features you need, keep in mind how easy it will be to integrate into other applications.
+If the platform you are interested in doesn’t have all the features you need, ask how easy it will be to integrate it with other applications.

-Once you have connected with vendors, make sure you are tracking their product offering against your requirements.
+Once you've connected with vendors, make sure you're tracking their product's capabilities against your unique requirements.

 Key Requirement | Critical (Yes/No) |